 KP Hole is a park on the Rainbow River.
 It’s a popular place to spend the day on the Rainbow River.
 The KP Hole Park is open daily and offers swimming, picnicking, and a boat ramp.
 Canoe, kayak, and tube rentals are available on-site.

 You can launch your boats and watercraft from KP Hole.
 We’ve never seen anyone launch their boat from here.
-You would have a hard time around 10 am as you will not find parking, much less parking for a boat.
+You would have a hard time around 10 am as you will not find parking, much less for a boat.

 Address: 9435 SW 190th Avenue RoadDunnellon, FL 34432